 Cross-Registration Guidelines for Branch Campus at Queensbury Students

-Cross-registration credits with SUNY Adirondack count as institutional credits and are applied toward all residency requirements.
-Students pay tuition at the home institution (SUNY Plattsburgh) only.
+Courses taken through cross-registration by Queensbury campus students at SUNY Adirondack count as institutional credits and are applied toward all residency requirements.
+Students pay tuition at SUNY Plattsburgh only.
 Cross-registration grades apply toward all GPA calculations.
 Actual grades are posted on the student’s academic transcript.
-The registrar of the host campuses collect grades from the faculty and forward them to SUNY Plattsburgh for processing.
 Any health center requirements (immunization/records/physical examination, etc.) must be met at SUNY Plattsburgh only.

 SUNY Plattsburgh permits students from other colleges and university to cross-register for courses on a space-available basis according to the policies of SUNY Plattsburgh and the State University of New York.
 For additional information contact the Registrar’s Office at firstname.lastname@example.org or call 518-564-2100 for assistance.